A9 guitar chords

 - In the 2nd position chord, the 3rd is omitted... this is a particular voicing of the 9th chord where the third is omitted, and the 9th is played an octave lower... this could also be classed as a 7th suspended 2nd chord, in this case A7sus2.
 The chord formula is 1-2-5-♭7 = A-B-E-G (notes in the second position).

-- A ninth chords: used mainly in jazz and alternate styles of music.
+- These chords are used mainly in jazz and alternative styles of music.

 - Standard keys using the A ninth chord: D major/B minor.